 Once a person has created an estate plan, they should periodically maintain it.
 A plan that’s ideal today is likely to be substantially different than the ideal plan ten years down the road.
 Hire an attorney with a maintenance program, and the plan will grow and change as laws and life change.

 Consider a Revocable Living Trust

-A revocable living trust that’s funded can keep assets out of probate after death.
+A funded revocable living trust can keep assets out of probate after death.
 Depending on state law, keeping the estate out of probate can save families thousands of dollars.
 In some instances, especially in cases of non-taxable estates, loved ones can settle a person’s affairs with little to no help from an attorney.

 Have a Plan for Debt

 People should have a plan for paying final expenses and estate taxes.
 One of the worst things would be to have significant assets and debt going through probate court, but an estate law firm in Chicago can sort that situation out.
 However, it may mean that the attorney’s fees would be paid by the family rather than from the estate.
 By starting to reduce debt now, and by buying life insurance, clients can leave their families with enough money to pay final expenses.